onmotion/yii2-page-assessments/README.md

           //  'allowComment' => true // allow optional comment
             'allowComment' => [1, 2, 3], // allow comment only if value is 1, 2 or 3.
           //  'model' => (new SomeActiveRecordModel),
-        ]
+          //  'repeat' => true // whether to force repeat the question ]
     ]
 ]);